agent-memory-atlas-archive/slowave-ai--slowave/README.md

 ## What changes in your workflow?

 Slowave is transparent to your work.

 You keep working with your agent as usual.

-Slowave is strictly connected to your agent in both directions:

-- **Agent → Slowave**: When your agent encounters a durable fact, decision, or procedure the installed lifecycle directs it to preserve that claim into Slowave.
+When your agent encounters a durable fact or decision, the installed lifecycle directs it to preserve that claim.

-- **Slowave → Agent**: At the beginning of each task Slowave may return a compact, scoped set of relevant recorded memories or procedures to your agent, so that it can act upon its own memories.
+On a later task, Slowave can return a compact, scoped set of relevant recorded memories to your agent, so that it can act upon its own memories.

 What you will see while working with your agent:
 - your agent activating Slowave for the current task and goal,